-The only effective treatment for cataracts is cataract removal surgery to remove your cloudy lens and replace it with an artificial lens implant.
-This is done by an ophthalmologist in a hospital.
+Cataract surgery is the only effective treatment to have cataracts removed.
+Your cloudy lens is removed and replaced by an artificial lens implant.
+This is done by an ophthalmologist in a day clinic.

 There is no evidence to suggest that changing your diet, taking vitamins or using eye drops can remove cataracts.

+Cataract removal is a surgical procedure in which we remove a clouded lens cataract from the eye.
 The operation to remove cataracts can be performed at any stage of their development.
 There is no longer a reason to wait until your cataract is “ripe” before removing it.
-However, because any surgery procedure involves some risk, it is usually worth waiting until there is some change in your vision before removing the cataract.
-This is something to discuss with your optometrist as a good time to refer may vary from person to person.
+However, because any surgery involves some risk, it is usually worth waiting until there is some change in your vision before removing the cataract.
+This is something you may want to discuss with your optometrist, as the “right” time to be referred varies from person to person.

 Most people choose to have their cataracts removed when the change in their vision starts to cause them difficulties in everyday life.
 The timing of this varies from person to person.
 If you have problems in bright light, find reading, getting out and about, cooking or looking after yourself increasingly difficult then it may be time to consider having the cataract removed.
 When you attend your appointment in the eye clinic you need to make clear to the specialists any everyday problems you are having.

 Many people with cataracts are still legally able to drive.
 If you have any concerns about whether you should be driving, your optometrist should be able to tell you whether your sight is within the legal limits for driving.
 Sometimes people may be legally able to drive but might find driving difficult in bright sunlight or at night.

 If this is the case, then you may think it is a good time to consider having your cataracts removed.
 Cataract surgery is ultimately the solution.

 Before undergoing any cataract surgeries, your eye health and general health will be checked carefully in what is often called an advanced eye assessment.